Alright, let’s say you have a pretty big database. I’m talking, like, 100GB for a medium sized table here. (Some tables in excess of 3TB!)

 this scenario, we’re going to split the data up 1024 ways and do the lookup by

-hash of userId
+modulo hash of userId.

 You’re now faced with a multipart problem: How do you export all this data, split it up for all the shards, and then load it where it is supposed to go?